Bone Broth for Good Health

 For the best taste:

-use roasted bones, preferably with some meat on them
+use roasted bones, preferably with a little meat attached

-if adding any other vegetables, only add them for the last few hours of cooking at most as they may cause the broth to become bitter otherwise
+add vegetables in the last couple of hours of cooking as they may cause the broth to become bitter otherwise.
+Herbs should be added in the last 10-20 minutes.

-add 1-3 tablespoons of apple cider vinegar to the mixture to help break down the bones - using less for smaller bones like chicken and more for larger bones like beef
+add apple cider vinegar to the mixture to help break down the bones - 1 - 2 tablespoons for smaller bones like chicken and 2 - 3 tablespoons for larger bones like beef